 “That I may lay hold of that for which Christ Jesus has also laid hold of me”

 Paul wanted to grasp hold of his life’s pursuit.
 He wanted to latch on to it.
-He wanted to get such a good grip on it that he would not let go.
+He tried to get such a good grip on it that he would not let go.
 He did not want to disappoint Jesus.
 If you marry a husband, he may turn out to be a disappointment.
 “Well, I dated him for four weeks!”
 We cannot even tell if he brushes his teeth after dating him for a month!
 If we lay hold of pleasing Jesus with our lives, we will not receive His frown but His smile when we meet Him.

 Not only did Paul take hold of something, but Jesus does as well.
-Paul aid, “In my flight toward hell, Jesus took out after me and held me in his grip.”
+Paul said, “In my flight toward hell, Jesus took out after me and held me in his grip.”
 Christ laid hold of Paul for a purpose.
 Jesus wanted Paul to represent him in time on earth.
-He represents us in heaven and we represent Him on earth.
+He represents us in heaven, and we represent Him on earth.
 Paul wanted to accomplish all for which Christ had saved him.
 He did not want to disappoint the Lord.

 God has a purpose for our lives.

 The only place where we can become free from the slavery of malice, hatred, and grudges is in fellowship with our Lord.
 By being in the center of God’s will, we can have a life of freedom.
 If we allow sin to control us, we are in slavery.
 Sin eats the soul.
-Someone has said, “It is not what you eat that kills you, it is what eats you.”
-Are you eaten up by malice?
+Someone has said, “It is not what you eat that kills you; it is what eats you.”
+Are you devoured by malice?
 What is eating you?
 Life is too short.
 We cannot afford to bear grudges.
 Time is too short.
 The stakes are too high.
 If we hold ill will long enough, it might secure such a hold upon us that we will take it right into the casket with us.
 Are we ready to get squared away?